simonbrowndotje/barista-express/README.md

 I purchased a Sage/Breville Barista Express ~8 weeks ago, as a replacement for a Nespresso machine.
 The Nespresso machine is very convenient, but I wanted something better, especially as I primarily drink latte.
 My initial results with the Barista Express were good, but very inconsistent.
 This is a short guide to my experiences using the Barista Express, and how I achieve good consistent results with the single-wall (non-pressurised) double-shot basket.

+This guide should also help to answer the typical question I see on [Reddit](https://www.reddit.com/r/espresso/) too:

+> I've just bought a Barista Express, my shots are too fast even though I'm at the finest grinder setting and/or have changed the internal burr ... what am I doing wrong?

+As you'll see shortly, this was exactly my first experience too.
+If you don't want to read on, the basic answer is (1) distribute your ground coffee evenly in the basket, and (2) tamp flat and *hard*.

 ## Table of contents

 - [First steps and inconsistent results](#first-steps-and-inconsistent-results)